Matt Cutts Confirms: Linking Out is a Ranking Factor (Nofollow is Dead)

 Matt Cutts of Google is seldom relevant to the practice of SEO 2.0.
 In contrast SEO 1.0 practitioners follow his every move like some CIA spies.

 I ignore “the head of Web Spam” most of the time unless some person I trust links out to him and makes me read his blog.
-[Update: Mr. Cutts has left Google by now to work for the Pentagon on cyberwarfare.]

-So I read the “nofollow is dead” posting which is of course called “PageRank sculpting” to hide the fact that Google admits its failure with the nofollow attribute.
+I read the “nofollow is dead” posting which is of course called “PageRank sculpting” to hide the fact that Google admits its failure with the nofollow attribute.

 Mr. Cutts attempts to ridicule the SEO industry by blaming it not to have noticed that nofollow has been abandoned a year ago.